7 Red Flags When Choosing a Korean Surgery Clinic

 5. Aggressive Foreign-Targeted Marketing

-Korean medical advertising law prohibits testimonial-based influencer marketing, but enforcement is limited.
-Investigative reporting has documented contracts requiring foreign influencers to create promotional social media content before final surgical results were known — with required positive framing and confidentiality clauses barring disclosure of the sponsored nature.
+Korean medical advertising law restricts testimonial-based and influencer marketing, but enforcement is limited.
+Investigative reporting has documented contracts requiring foreign influencers to create promotional social media content before final surgical results were known, with required positive framing and confidentiality clauses barring disclosure of the sponsored nature (Al Jazeera, December 2024).

-Here's the pattern that matters: clinics with problematic local Korean reputations disproportionately invest in English-language marketing.
-The information asymmetry is largest with international patients, so that's where aggressive marketing works best.
+Here is the pattern that matters.
+Clinics with problematic local Korean reputations disproportionately invest in English-language marketing.
+The information asymmetry is largest with international patients, so that is where aggressive marketing works best.

 What to look for:

 The question to ask: "Can you show me this clinic's reviews on Naver Cafe or Sungyesa, not just your English-language site?"
-Clinics with strong local Korean reputations don't need aggressive foreign discounting.
+Clinics with strong local Korean reputations do not need aggressive foreign discounting.

 6. Pricing That's Too Good to Be True

-But the inverse is also a red flag.
-When a price is significantly below the market average for a complex procedure, ask yourself how the clinic makes the economics work.
+The inverse is also a red flag.
+When a price is significantly below the market average for a complex procedure, ask how the clinic makes the economics work.

 Common explanations: